isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Frequently Asked Questions (Secondary Section).md

 *   As CHS is a government-aided school, regardless of the track admitted to, a Singaporean citizen pays $28 per month, including miscellaneous and other fees.
 *   Permanent Residents, International Students (ASEAN) and other International Students pay $523, $923 and $1773 per month respectively, including the miscellaneous fees.
-*   For most updated information on school fees, please refer to MOE website: [https://www.moe.gov.sg/financial-matters](https://www.moe.gov.sg/financial-matters)
+*   For most updated information on school fees, please refer to MOE website:&nbsp;[https://www.moe.gov.sg/financial-matters](https://www.moe.gov.sg/financial-matters)

 _(A2) What is the **start-time for regular school days**?_